 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.

 Osteonecrosis of the jaw (ONJ) is a rare side effect, however, it is important that you know about it and take steps to protect your dental health.
 The maxilla (upper jaw bone) and mandible (lower jaw bone) are normally covered by gum tissue.
 In the case of ONJ, this tissue is gone and the bone is exposed.
 Typical symptoms associated with ONJ are: pain, swelling or infection of the gums, loosening of the teeth, exposed bone (often at the site of a previous tooth extraction).
 Some patients may report numbness or tingling in the jaw or a "heavy" feeling jaw.
 ONJ may have no symptoms for weeks or months and may only be recognized by the presence of exposed bone.
-ONJ most often occurs soon after a dental procedure, but this is not required for ONJ to occur.
-Stop treatment with cabozanitib at least 3 weeks prior to any dental procedures.
+ONJ most often occurs soon after a dental procedure, though not always.
+Stop treatment with cabozanitib at least 28 days prior to any dental procedures.

 This medication can cause increased protein in your urine.
 Your healthcare team will monitor your kidney function while you are being treated with cabozantinib.
 If you experience swelling of your hands, arm, legs or feet, inform your healthcare team immediately.

 PRES is a rare, reversible neurological disorder that can occur with use of cabozantinib.
 Symptoms of PRES include seizure, high blood pressure, headache, confusion, fatigue, confusion, blindness and other visual or neurological disturbances.
 If you experience any of these symptoms, contact your care team or go to the emergency room immediately.

 This medication can cause your hair to turn gray, lose its color or change color.